 If you’re affected by love-blindness, there is a way out!
 The first step is acknowledgement, and the next step is market research.
 If you thoroughly research your market need, it will put you and your idea back on track.

 There are a lot of reasons why a startup might not make it, and many startups suffer from several or all of these pain points at once.
-But don’t become discouraged; failure is inevitable part of success.
+But don’t become discouraged; failure is an inevitable part of success.

 This means there is work to do, but you can break the failure mold if you find balance between quickness and caution.